amaurydavid/SwiftForAll/README.md

 ## What's next ?

 Here is a non-exhaustive list of future features to come:
-- [ ] Shorten the color declaration by using an extension
 - [ ] Add the possibility to use `NSAttributedString.Key.lineSpacing` instead of  `NSAttributedString.Key.minimumLineHeight`
 - [ ] Generate screen snippets on text layers
 - [ ] Select the Swift version as with the original Swift extension